 - Medical dosimetry in radiotherapy where the detector is nearly water-equivalent and the response is linear with dose, rate, energy, type of radiation (photon, electron, proton), and direction.

 - Diamond is used as a neutron detector for fluence and profile monitoring in fission and fusion applications.
 As a substitute for He3-based detectors, diamond detectors are being studied for neutron dosimetry, imaging, spectroscopy, counting and time-of-flight applications.
+Click here for info on our standard detector offering.

 - Geophysical prospecting for well-logging where durability is an attractive benefit in a stable detector must be rugged in an environment of extreme vibration, heat and humidity.